Skip to Content

 since birth.
 The most common heart defect that causes

 aortic valve stenosis is a bicuspid aortic valve.
 A

 normal (tricuspid) aortic valve has three flaps, or leaflets.
 A bicuspid valve

 has only two leaflets.
-See a picture of a bicuspid valve.

 This abnormal valve structure causes rough, turbulent blood flow,

 which over the years can lead to stenosis (narrowing of the aortic valve) through the same degenerative process